khughitt/network-biology-study-group/07-mejn-measures-and-metrics-ii/README.md

     vertices in the network.
   - This results in a different value than the version described in the above section!
-  - Both are in use although MEJN prefers the earlier definition since it is easy to interpret and less influenced by verticed with low degree.
+  - Both are in use although MN prefers the earlier definition since it is easy to interpret and less influenced by verticed with low degree.

 ### Redundancy